BaguetteBoiTuna/NTPU/2024-11-03-cib_midterm_report_dante.md

 ### Definition of Adaptive Music

-Adaptive music in video games refers to soundtracks that actively change in response to gameplay.
+Adaptive music in video games is music that changes based on what's happening in the game.
+Unlike traditional soundtracks (Music in video games are called soundtracks), it adjusts to events or actions, creating a closer connection between the player and the game.